Joystream/joystream/README.md

       such as `text/plain`, etc. Mime types can also be specified for wildcard matching, such as `video/*`.
     * `reject` is an Array of mime types that are unacceptable for uploads.
+* `development` is a boolean flag.
+See Development Mode above for details.

 Upload Filtering
 ----------------